lwluc/camunda-ddd-and-clean-architecture/README.md

 ### Clean

-Using clean architecture as architecture style combines perfectly with Domain-driven Design, because we completely focus on our domain.
+Using clean architecture as architecture style combines perfectly with Domain-driven Design, because we completely focus on our domain, by using the [Dependency Inversion Principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle).

 Flexibility around your domain is the main focus I want to show you in this little example.